PolnareffPark/QuPCA/QPCA/docs1/Example of QPCA usage.rst

         [ 0.46941485,  0.12992164,  0.36394397],
         [ 0.68487267, -0.5051309 ,  0.37952075]])

+The extraction of peaks is based on evaluating the average vertical distance of each peak from its neighboring peaks.
-Basically, the peaks are extracted by looking at their average vertical distance from their neighbors means.
-Therefore, specifying an absolute tolerance means specifying the average vertical height below which a peak is no longer considered a peak but is seen as a fluctuation or noise.
+Therefore, when specifying an absolute tolerance, you are essentially determining the average vertical height below which a peak is considered as noise or a fluctuation rather than a valid peak.
-So, how to chose the absolute tolerance parameter?
-If you don't specify, it takes a default value of 1/n_shots.
-This is because the average vertical distance from the neighbors is in some sense related to the number of shots performed in the tomography.
-But due to the statistical variance in measuring, this is not always the case.
-So the best thing to do if an unexpected eigenvalue occurs is to try increasing the tolerance by an order of magnitude with respect to 1/n_shots (clearly the best solution would be to increase the resolution, where possible).
+The default value for the absolute tolerance is set to 1/n_shots, as it is loosely related to the average vertical distance between neighboring peaks, which, in turn, can be influenced by the number of shots performed in the tomography.
+However, due to statistical variance in measurements, this relationship may not always hold true.
+Hence, if you encounter an unexpected eigenvalue, it is advisable to increase the tolerance by an order of magnitude relative to 1/n_shots.
+Increasing the tolerance can help filter out unwanted fluctuations or noisy eigenvalues.
+It's important to note that if feasible, increasing the resolution is often the preferred solution to improve the accuracy of the eigenvalue estimation.